-The Pardoner here also invokes the "Warning to Swearers" tradition, in which the Jews are both the ultimate perpetrators of sinful violence and the model for all future sinners.
-When Christ walked among us, this logic of belief dictates, the Jews did him violent injury.
-All subsequent sinners continue this pattern of offense, sinning against Christ despite the fact that he has sacrificed himself for them.
+The Pardoner here also invokes the "Warning to Swearers" tradition, in which the Jews are both the ultimate perpetrators of sinful violence and the model for all future sinners.32 When Christ walked among us, this logic of belief dictates, the Jews did him violent injury.
+All subsequent sinners continue this pattern of offense, sinning against Christ despite the fact that he has sacrificed himself for them.33 for this brutality, likening him to the Jews and proclaiming that his wickedness exceeds even theirs: "byn obys done hym more greuesnesse / þan alle the Iweys wykkednesse. / Þey pyned hym onys, & passed a-way, / But þou, pynest hym euery day" (719-22).35 Here, the sin of swearing is even more grievous than Jewish violence against Christ; their action occurred only once, but swearing occurs every day.

-Chaucer's Parson also invokes the "Warning to Swearers" tradition and we can find it as well in other texts.
-In Robert Mannyng's Handlyng Synne, in an exemplum known as the "Bleeding Child," the Virgin appears to a man who continually swears bearing a brutally torn infant Jesus in her arms.
-She informs the oath maker that he is responsible for this brutality, likening him to the Jews and proclaiming that his wickedness exceeds even theirs: "byn obys done hym more greuesnesse / ban alle the Iweys wykkednesse. / bey pyned hym onys, & passed a-way, / But bou, pynest hym euery day" (719-22).
-Here, the sin of swearing is even more grievous than Jewish violence against Christ; their action occurred only once, but swearing occurs every day.
+Chaucer's Parson also invokes the "Warning to Swearers" tradition and we can find it as well in other texts.34 In Robert Mannyng's Handlyng Synne, in an exemplum known as the "Bleeding Child," the Virgin appears to a man who continually swears bearing a brutally torn infant Jesus in her arms.
+She informs the oath maker that he is responsible

 As Anthony Bale argues in his analysis of the "Warning to Swearers" tradition, in such representations of the violence of this type of sin "the Passion goes on anew, 'ever redy', repeated, redone, in the everyday curses and games of late medieval English people" (59).
 In discussing an example of the Warning to Swearers tradition found in Broughton, Bale notes that men depicted playing dice in the painting are garbed in particolored clothing, which could be viewed as "symbolic of the Jews at the Passion" (59).
 Gill has argued that this form of polemic against swearing "relies on a prior familiarity with Passion images and an awareness of the sort of pious responses they are intended to prompt" (148).
-Imbricated in this devotion to the Passion is the depiction of the Jews as cruel tormentors.
-Christians are to remember in patience, faith, and fear the violence wrought by the disbelieving Jews and to avoid imitating it.
+Imbricated in this devotion to the Passion is the depiction of the Jews as cruel tormentors.36 Christians are to remember in patience, faith, and fear the violence wrought by the disbelieving Jews and to avoid imitating it.
 The violent oaths sworn by the rioters make them "assistant torturers" at the Passion, but we are never meant to forget which masters they assist (Miller and Bosse 179).
-The Jews were never the only actors against Christ at the Passion, nor were they involved in every subsequent Christian martyrdom, and yet, just as imitatio Christi came to stand as the model for all subsequent Christian suffering, so too did the Jews become the quintessential perpetrators of anti-Christian violence.
-If men like the rioters swear every day, the violence of the Jews at the Passion is re-invoked every day as well.
+The Jews were never the only actors against Christ at the Passion, nor were they involved in every subsequent Christian martyrdom, and yet, just as imitatio Christi came to stand as the model for all subsequent Christian suffering, so too did the Jews become the quintessential perpetrators of anti-Christian violence.37 If men like the rioters swear every day, the violence of the Jews at the Passion is re-invoked every day as well.

 In this way, the rioters' blasphemous oaths both shape and bend expectations and experiences of the material world.
-If an oath sworn on Christ's body can re-enact the Crucifixion, then it bends time, collapsing the sacred past to the profane present in the same way that the consecrating words of the Mass generate the Real Presence.
-Through this swearing on holy matter, the verbal becomes material and curses act like physical blows.
+If an oath sworn on Christ's body can re-enact the Crucifixion, then it bends time, collapsing the sacred past to the profane present in the same way that the consecrating words of the Mass generate the Real Presence.38 Through this swearing on holy matter, the verbal becomes material and curses act like physical blows.
 These oaths possess a distinctly material reality that stands in sharp contrast to that of the Pardoner's "pigges bones," literal pieces of matter with a signification that is empty at best and damning at worst.